TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          **Note:**

-         Before the content-objects of each subpart are generated, all subparts in the array are extracted and loaded into the register so that you can load them from there later on.
+         Before the content objects of each subpart are generated, all subparts in the array are extracted and loaded into the register so that you can load them from there later on.